VintageNOW fashion show returns with futuristic theme, charity focus t...

 There will be 61 models with different looks the audience can look forward to.

-“We cast Concerned Women in our community who are willing to sometimes step out of their comfort zone, walk on that stage and be strong and raise money for all of those people that we're talking about, all those victims of domestic violence that need help.
+“We cast concerned women in our community who are willing to sometimes step out of their comfort zone, walk on that stage and be strong and raise money for all of those people that we’re talking about, all those victims of domestic violence that need help.
 As the director, drill into the models.
-You're not walking like a regular model, you're not modeling really.
+You’re not walking like a regular model, you’re not modeling really.
 You are walking strong.
-That's the thing that we use a lot.
-Walk strong.
-You're walking strong for maybe your mom has gone through something, maybe your sister, your best friend, your daughter, maybe it was you that went through something, but you're walking for the cause,” she said.
+That’s the thing that we use a lot — Walk strong.
+You’re walking strong for maybe your mom has gone through something, maybe your sister, your best friend, your daughter, maybe it was you that went through something, but you’re walking for the cause,” she said.

 As of Thursday, Oct.
-10, over 2,000 tickets have been bought for the event.
+10, more than 2,000 tickets have been bought for the event.
 Maevers said they are anticipating 3,000 tickets to be sold overall for the night.
-All money from the fashion show goes directly to the Safe House of Southeast Missouri.
+All money from the fashion show goes directly to Safe House of Southeast Missouri.

 “If we are able to help just one person in the audience get help because they were sitting at our show, it’s been a successful show,” she said.